 We come together from diverse traditions as a welcoming, religious community with shared values, seeking spiritual growth, lifelong religious education, and fellowship.
 We strive to promote justice, acceptance, and compassion in the world.

-Please watch this short video (click on the image to the left) and listen to some of our members talking about our congregation.
+Please watch a short video (follow this link) and listen to some of our members talking about our congregation.

 Join us at 10:30 a.m.
 Sunday mornings, at our new church in Housatonic, 1089 Main St. Housatonic, Great Barrington, MA.

 ⇒ Map and Directions to our Housatonic church.

 UPCOMING WORSHIP SERVICES:

 June 28 – "Happiness as a Spiritual Practice in an Era of Climate Change" – Ginny Sassaman – In an era of climate change, cultivating personal happiness may seem self-indulgent.
 Yet the science of happiness points us in exactly the opposite direction.
 Growing deep, genuine happiness is one of the best things we can do to help this troubled world.
 And, given the UUA's commitment to climate action, it can also be an important spiritual practice.
 A member of the Unitarian Church of Montpelier congregation and choir since 2006, Ginny Sassaman is a co-founder of Gross National Happiness USA and creator of The Happiness Paradigm.
 She was keynote speaker at the 2014 national conference on the happiness movement, and has six times been the guest lay service leader in Vermont UU churches.
 She has a Masters in Mediation and a Certificate in Positive Psychology. – Music: Bob Sassaman.

 July 5 – "All Together Now" – Rev. Carol Allman-Morton – What's cooking in our Unitarian Universalist Association?
 Worship today will reflect on experiences from our General Assembly in Portland, OR. – Music: Hilda Banks Shapiro, piano.